Asbestos Exposure and Veterans

 Each year, an estimated 3,300 people are diagnosed with malignant mesothelioma, a rare but virulent type of cancer caused by exposure to asbestos.
 Of those patients, nearly a third are veterans who were exposed to high levels of toxic dust and fibers while serving on military bases and working on ships or in shipyards.

 At first, asbestos was used with the best of intentions: to protect men and women serving our country.
-However, asbestos wasn’t restricted until the mid to late 1970s — long after scientists and researchers discovered the material was toxic to humans.
+However, the country didn’t legally restrict asbestos use until the mid to late 1970s — long after scientists and researchers discovered the toxic threat asbestos poses to humans.

 Navy & Coast Guard Asbestos Exposure